Not All Rehabilitation Facilities are Created Equal

 - The cleanliness and upkeep of the facility: is equipment wiped down between patients?

 - The atmosphere: are therapists and therapy assistants actively working with patients, or are people standing around waiting to be treated?

 - Name badges: are people working there wearing a name badge with their job title?
 They are required to do so in many states, including New York.

 Once you decide where to go, you should be evaluated and treated by a licensed physical therapist.
 Physical therapy assistants are also trained, licensed professionals, and your therapist may work with an assistant to provide your care.

 You should not be receiving treatment from an unlicensed physical therapy aide or technician.
 Aides help physical therapists with tasks such as basic administrative duties, getting treatment areas ready and escorting patients within the clinic, but they are not legally permitted to provide treatment or instruct patients in exercises.
 If you’re not sure of the credentials of the person treating you, you have the right to ask.

 If you ever feel uncomfortable or if an exercise or treatment is painful, speak up.
 If you feel the physical therapist is not spending enough time with you or appears distracted, you may want to find someone who offers more personalized care and attention.

 You should also receive instruction on exercises to do at home.
 The therapist may provide handouts, a link to a video demonstrating the correct movements, or another form of instruction to ensure you are doing the exercise correctly.

-JeMe Cioppa-Mosca is the Vice President of Rehabilitation at Hospital for Special Surgery.
+JeMe Cioppa-Mosca is the Senior Vice President of Rehabilitation at Hospital for Special Surgery.

-Robin Benick is the Clinical Supervisor of the Hospital for Special Surgery Rehabilitation Network.
+Robin Benick is the Director of the Hospital for Special Surgery Rehabilitation Network.